X

 • Basic AWS CLI skills

-• Ensure proper CDE role access
+• Ensure proper Data Engineering role access

 • DEUser: access virtual cluster and run jobs